top of page

 Consequently, based on his statements and actions, he seemed confused about his beliefs while serving as one of the nation’s leaders.
 While calling himself a deist, he proposed that meetings should start with prayer.
 In speech, he was tethered to his Christian upbringing and vocabulary, but this does not equate to belief in Jesus Christ.

 Like Jefferson, Franklin’s beliefs are usually described as complicated.
-However, born again believers know that faith in the Lord and confidence in the Word of God are not convoluted.
+However, born-again believers know that faith in the Lord and confidence in the Word of God are not convoluted.
 While we cannot possibly comprehend our Sovereign God to the fullest extent, we know the truth of Jesus’ divinity.
 Sadly, Franklin denied Christ as Lord and Savior during his time in office.

 John Adams